-Use of Proceeds: Acasti estimates that the net proceeds from the Offering will be approximately estimated Corporation's expenses of the Offering.
+Use of Proceeds:

-US\$ \square , after deducting the Underwriters' commission of US\$ \square and Acasti's expenses for the Offering, which are estimated to be US\$ \square and will be paid from the proceeds of the Offering.
-If the Over-Allotment Option is exercised in full, the net proceeds will be approximately US\$ \square after deducting the Underwriters' commission and
+Acasti estimates that the net proceeds from the Offering will be approximately US\$18,053,527, after deducting the Underwriters' commission of US\$996,473 and Acasti's expenses for the Offering, which are estimated to be US\$950,000 and will be paid from the proceeds of the Offering.

-Acasti intends to allocate the net proceeds from the Offering as follows: (i) approximately US\$\pi\$ million to complete the TRIFECTA trial; (ii) approximately US\$\pi\$ million to initiate and complete the PK trial, all of which is expected to be required for the next 12 months; (iii) approximately US\$\pi\$ million to initiate and complete a Phase III clinical trial in a patient population with very high triglycerides (>500 mg/dL), of which approximately US\$\pi\$ million is expected to be required for the next 12 months; and (iv) the balance, if any, for general corporate and other working capital purposes.
+Acasti intends to allocate the net proceeds from the Offering as follows: (i) approximately US\$1 million to complete the TRIFECTA trial; (ii) approximately US\$2 million to initiate and complete the PK trial, all of which is expected to be required for the next 12 months; (iii) approximately US\$8 million to initiate and complete a Phase III clinical trial in a patient population with very high triglycerides (>500 mg/dL), of which approximately US\$5 million is expected to be required for the next 12 months; (iv) approximately US\$5 million to initiate and complete its proposed DART (developmental and reproductive toxicology) and CARCINO (carcinogenicity testings) nonclinical studies, of which approximately US\$2.5 million is expected to be required in the next 12 months; and (v) the balance, if any, for general corporate and other working capital purposes.
 See "Use of Proceeds".